capralifecycle/cals-cli/README.md

 Clone this repo.

-Use NPM to link this repo as a global repository:
+Use NPM to link this repo as a global package:

 ```bash
 npm install